DevBigEazi/JaraFi_Landing_Page/README.md

 - To start your server, run `yarn dev` or `npm run dev`  and you'll have your development server running on **localhost:5173**.

 ## Editing Content
-To add a new content, e.g page, please note this is react app that strictly support tailwindCss for styling.
+To add a new content, please note that this is react app that strictly support tailwindCss for styling.
 Check the files and folder structure before you get started.

 ## Learn More